Community Moderation Guidelines

 Community moderation can be emotionally taxing, especially when dealing with difficult content or conflicts.
 Protect your moderation team by:

 Moderator burnout is a common challenge that can lead to inconsistent enforcement and high turnover.
-Prioritizing moderator wellbeing is essential for maintaining effective moderation over time.
+Prioritizing moderator wellbeing is necessary for maintaining effective moderation over time.

 9. Adapt Moderation to Community Growth